netfoundry/minimal-mistakes/docs/_pages/v2/guide-authorization.md

     )
     ```

 1. Find the ID of the resource action to grant.
+This will filter for action code `update-reset-mfa`.

     ```bash
     RESOURCE_ACTION=$(